RG9-1485

 Can it Live?

 The first part to run out in distribution has been the RG9-1485 separation pad for tray 2 (and optional tray 3).
-We've got a supply of original parts for a few dozen more printers.
+We've now got a supply of original parts for a few more printers.

 There is nothing unusual in manufacturers withdrawing parts whilst users hope to go on using the equipment.
-When a manufacturer won't provide support any more its an after market Manufacturers dislike the after market, they had hoped to sell new products for old.
+When a manufacturer won't provide support any more it's an after market.
+Manufacturers dislike the after market, they had hoped to sell new products for old.
 On the other hand they don't like to complain too directly and often take some pride when equipment outlives its expected life.
 In the future micro manufacturing and 3D printers may make the after market more effective.
-The really big after market is for automobile parts, reckoned to be worth $257 billion an 4.5 million jobs in the US.
+The really big after market is for automobile parts, reckoned to be worth $257 billion and 4.5 million jobs in the US.

-In this case the RG9-1485 pad is a little part, it would be insignificant except that it's failure brings a good old printer to a halt.
+In this case the RG9-1485 pad is a little part, it would be insignificant except that its failure brings a good old printer to a halt.
 So it might be worth an extended look.

 What the Pad Does

 Paper feed is one of those things that seem simple until you think about it.
 With a typewriter you loaded the paper manually - that was true with some old ink jets like the Canon BJ-10 as well.
-Dot-matrix sprinters use sprocket feed paper.
+Dot-matrix printers use sprocket feed paper.
 Some printers had the tray stick out of the machine at an angle so paper was part gravity fed.
 Laser printers pick up and feed paper automatically from a cassette that slides neatly under the machine.

 When a printer kicks paper out of a tray it is possible for just one sheet to move.
 It is quite likely that the downward pressure of the roller and a combination of friction and adhesion between sheets of paper will move several.
 A separation pad tries to ensure only one sheet makes its way out of the tray.